 Between World, 2019

-Malg presents the exhibition by the researcher, teacher and restorer Lenora Rosenfield.
-Her work is built through the marks of her itineraries.
-The vigorous materiality, strong and expressive brushstrokes, the recurrent references to the body and the human figure resides the allusion to the history of painting reveals how her choices, her formation and her destinations reverberate in her production and are updated in their context.
-Born in Porto Alegre, she studied painting at the New School for Social Research (New York / USA), graduated in drawing at Feevale (Novo Hamburgo / RS), studied restoration at the Istituto per l'Arte e il Restauro and at Gabinetto G. P. Vieusseux (Florence / Italy), did a master's degree in Visual Art at UFRGS (Porto Alegre / RS), doctorate at USP (São Paulo / SP), with complementary studies at New York University, and post-doctorate at Università degli Studi di Udine (Italiy).
-She worked as a restorer and also as professor of painting at UFRGS until 2017.
+Born in Porto Alegre, she studied painting at the New School for Social Research (New York / USA), earned a degree in drawing at Feevale (Novo Hamburgo / Rio Grande do Sul), studied restoration at the Istituto per l'Arte e il Restauro and Gabinetto G. P. Vieusseux (Florence / Italy), did a master's degree in Visual Art at the Federal University of Rio Grande do Sul (Porto Alegre / RS), a doctorate at the University of São Paulo (São Paulo / SP), with complementary studies at New York University and a post-doctorate at Università degli Studi di Udine (Italy).
+She worked as a restorer, and also as a professor of painting at the Federal University of Rio Grande do Sul until 2017.

 This exhibition shows her transit through techniques and materials - acrylic on canvas, acrylic on paper, gouache on paper, synthetic fresco on nonwoven textile - which is one of hers determining characteristics, concretize some recurring themes: portraits, self-portrait and the body as a measure and movement that unfolds on maps.
 The artist's entire narrative seems to point to the convergence of times and spaces sewn through her paths and by the different destinations adopted throughout her career and training.